jahanalem/LinkedIn2GitHub/0062_LiliShop-Localization-Architecture-Deep-Dive.md

 - The **frontend never hardcodes a list of languages or a list of translated phrases**.
 It asks the backend, at startup, "what languages exist?" and "what does each phrase translate to in my chosen language?"
 We'll see exactly how in [Part 08](#part-08).
 - The **email system reuses the exact same localization system** as the rest of the API — it doesn't have its own separate set of translated email templates per language.
 [Part 10](#part-10) explains why that reuse was possible and what problem it solved.

-### The catalog also shows up in security-sensitive account flows

-One more thing worth flagging before we go deeper: the same `LocalizationEntry` catalog this whole series is about doesn't stop at product pages and error banners.
-When an administrator loses their authenticator device and needs to recover access — a genuinely security-sensitive operation — the confirmation message, the "please re-enter your password" prompt, and every rejection message along the way are all translated through this exact same system, the same way "Add to Cart" is.
-[Part 11](#part-11) covers that recovery workflow (and a related fix to how role changes end a user's sessions) in full, but it's worth knowing up front that account security and localization aren't two separate concerns in this codebase — they share the same plumbing.

 ### What "verified" means in this series

 Before we go further, one commitment: **everything in this tutorial series is based on directly reading LiliShop's actual source code** — real class names, real file paths, real database columns, and now, real code snippets pulled straight from the repositories.
 Where something is unclear from the code, or where a feature described here has a known limitation, this series will say so explicitly rather than guessing.
 You'll see this most clearly in [Part 09](#part-09) (language detection has real, acknowledged limitations) and [Part 13](#part-13) (a closing, honest assessment of what's production-ready versus what would need more work).